omarmohhameed29/Auto-MPG-Data-Analysis/README.md

 - Examined the impact of car origin on MPG and found that certain origins tend to have higher or lower fuel efficiency on average.
 <b>Results:</b>

-Developed a regression model to predict MPG based on car attributes with an accuracy of X%.
 Provided actionable insights to inform decisions related to car design, fuel efficiency, and environmental impact.

 <b>Skills Demonstrated:</b>